MozillaFoundation/foundation.mozilla.org/network-api/networkapi/wagtailpages/README.md

 #### 2. ImageTextBlock

-This block sets up a text-with-image (image can be placed either right or left of the text), using `wagtailpages/templates/wagtailpages/blocks/image_text.html` as its rendering template.
+This block sets up a text-with-image (image can be placed either right or left of the text) that includes optional top and bottom dividers , using `wagtailpages/templates/wagtailpages/blocks/image_text.html` as its rendering template.

-#### 3. VerticalSpacerBlock
+#### 3. BootstrapSpacerBlock

 This is a purely cosmetic block, effecting vertical whitespace as specified in `rem` units.
-It uses `wagtailpages/templates/wagtailpages/blocks/vertical_spacer_block.html` as its rendering template.
+It uses `wagtailpages/templates/wagtailpages/blocks/bootstrap_spacer_block.html` as its rendering template.

 #### 4. iFrameBlock

 This is identical to the `VideoBlock`, but effects a straight-up iframe element, using `wagtailpages/templates/wagtailpages/blocks/iframe_block.html` as its rendering template.

-#### 5 .VideoBlock
+#### 5. VideoBlock

 This is an embed block that yields an iframe to an online video, with explicit width/heigh dimensions in pixels.
 It uses `wagtailpages/templates/wagtailpages/blocks/video_block.html` as its rendering template.

+#### 6. ImageTextMini

+This block is identical to `ImageTextBlock` except the image is visibly smaller, using `wagtailpages/templates/wagtailpages/blocks/image_text_mini.html` as its rendering template.

+#### 7. ImageGridBlock

+This blocks creates a grid of images (at least 2) with the functionality of adding a caption and square image cropping.
+It uses `wagtailpages/templates/wagtailpages/blocks/image_grid_block.html` as its rendering template.

+#### 8. ProfileDirectory

+This builds a directory complete with profile cards that include data retrieved via the [ Mozilla Network-Pulse API](https://github.com/mozilla/network-pulse-api) and a filter bar.
+It uses `wagtailpages/templates/wagtailpages/blocks/profile_directory.html` and `wagtailpages/templates/wagtailpages/blocks/profile_blocks.html` as its rendering templates.

 ## Template tags